List of AC Transit routes: FLEX service

 In 2016, AC Transit started operating two FLEX services that provide on-demand van service to riders in Castro Valley and Newark.
 These services require passengers to book their trips online, using a smartphone app, or by telephone (up to three months in advance), and vans arrive within 30 minutes after the reservation is made.
 Customers boarding at a BART station do not need to reserve a trip and can just tell the operator their final destination.
 Fares are identical to the local fares, and Clipper cards are accepted.
 These services operate Mondays to Fridays from 6am to 8pm (except holidays).

 Early Bird Express

 On February 11, 2019, the beginning of BART service on weekdays was changed from 4:00 am to 5:00 am for a three-year period to allow for overnight seismic retrofit work in the Transbay Tube.
-Thirteen Early Bird Express routes, of which six are operated by AC Transit, were created to provide service between 3:50 am and 5:30 am.
-The AC Transit-run routes provide Transbay service to the Temporary Transbay Terminal.
+Out of the six Early Bird Express routes currently operated, three are operated by AC Transit, providing Trnasbay service between 3:50 am and 5:30 am to the Salesforce Transit Center.